rurban/libu8ident/README.md

 Adds the script to the context, if it's known or declared beforehand.
-Such as `use utf8 "Greek";` in cperl, or a `#pragma unicode Braille` in some C to add some Limited_Use scripts.
+Such as `use utf8 "Greek";` in cperl, or a `#pragma unicode Braille` in some C to add some Excluded scripts.

 `int u8ident_free_ctx (u8id_ctx_t ctx)`